 No IP address was found for the given hostname.
 Confirm that the given hostname is correct and publicly accessible.

 If you are not using SSL:

 User not authorized to execute command

-To run the Live Migration (pull) process, the MongoDB user must have sufficient system privileges.
-See Source Cluster Security for details.
+To run the live migration (pull) process, the MongoDB user must have sufficient system privileges.
+To learn more, see Source Cluster Security.